-Approximately 5% of the population suffers from ADD, with majority of them being children.
+Approximately 5% of the population suffers from ADD, with the majority of them being children.
 However, it is possible for ADD to carry on into adulthood due to a lack of treatment.
-Whilst there is insufficient research to support the causes of ADD, it can be due to genetics, prenatal conditions or neurological damage.
+Whilst there is insufficient research to support the causes of ADD, it can be due to genetics, prenatal conditions, or neurological damage.

 ADD is a condition whereby the reticular activating system is impaired, reducing the amount of norepinephrine in the brain, which causes difficulty in communication within different regions of the brain.
 The symptoms of ADD are similar for children and adults, although adults are seldom diagnosed as they have a better ability to cover up their reactions.
-There are many forms of ADD as well, ranging from Attention Deficit Hyperactivity Disorder (ADHD), Attention Deficit Behavior Disorder (ADBD) and Oppositional Defiant Disorder (ODD) to Conduct Disorder (CD).
+There are many forms of ADD as well, ranging from Attention Deficit Hyperactivity Disorder (ADHD), Attention Deficit Behavior Disorder (ADBD), and Oppositional Defiant Disorder (ODD) to Conduct Disorder (CD).

 In general, the symptoms such as inability to focus and agitation are known to carry over into adulthood.
 For our purposes, we will be identifying the various symptoms without distinction towards adults or children.
 This is due to the likelihood of symptoms carrying over as the children mature.